thepeanutgalleryandco/create-and-mint-nft-collection/README.md

 ## UPDATES & FIXES

+### Added Support For ERC1155 Batch Minting And Total Token Count
+The new scripts can now be used to mint NFT editions in batches.

 ## How To Use The Codebase
 Below is a rough guideline of the order in which the processes can be used.